Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

-\subsection{Estimation procedure}
+\subsection{Estimation Procedure}

 Estimation of the unknown parameters is done through MCMC.
 We extend the approach proposed by \cite{wagner2011bayesian}, which uses data augmentation to enable Gibbs sampling and avoid Metropolis-Hastings (MH) steps where possible.
-While this is feasible for most parameters, the conditional posteriors of $a^{\xi}$, $c^{\xi}$, $a^{\tau}$ and $c^{\tau}$ are not of well-known form and therefore require MH-within-Gibbs steps.
+While this is feasible for most parameters, the conditional posteriors of $a^{\theta}$, $c^{\theta}$, $a^{\beta}$ and $c^{\beta}$ are not of well-known form and therefore require MH-within-Gibbs steps.
 The sampler also leans on ideas from \cite{bitto2019achieving} and \cite{cadonna2020triple} for sampling steps of parameters associated with the shrinkage priors.
+The core idea behind the sampler is to use data augmentation to cast the model into a conditionally Gaussian state space form, a class of models for which a wealth of efficient sampling algorithms exist.
+As such, we only elaborate on the data augmentation scheme in the following section and refer the interested reader to the supplementary material for the full MCMC algorithm.

-\subsubsection{Data augmentation}
+\subsubsection{Data Augmentation}

 A key ingredient of the MCMC sampler is the data augmentation scheme introduced by \cite{wagner2011bayesian}.
 She shows that the model can be cast into a conditionally Gaussian state space form through the use of a mixture approximation of the standard Gumbel distribution (also known as the generalized extreme value distribution type-I).
-Beyond simply avoiding Metropolis-Hastings, this allows the use of one-block samplers for the $\beta_{kj}$'s with tools such as forward-filtering, backward-sampling \citep{fruewirth1994data, carter1994on} and related algorithms (e.g. \cite{mccausland2011simulation}).

-In a first step, each interval that does not end in failure is assumed to be right censored.
-To capture this, a residual survival time $\xi_{ij}$ is added to each censored observation $u_{ij}$.
-This gives rise to the total survival time $\tau_{ij} = u_{ij} + \xi_{ij}$.
+Beyond simply avoiding MH steps, this allows the use of one-block samplers for the $\beta_{kj}$'s with tools such as forward-filtering, backward-sampling \citep{fruewirth1994data, carter1994on} and related algorithms (e.g., \cite{mccausland2011simulation}).
+We define $u_{ij}$ as the survival time of individual $i$ within the time interval $j = (s_{j-1}, s_j]$.
+Each individual for which failure is not observed by the end of the interval is considered right censored, with the censoring point at $s_j$.
+To capture the censoring, a residual survival time $\xi_{ij}$ is added to each censored observation $u_{ij}$.
+This gives rise to the total survival time $\tau_{ij} = u_{ij} + \xi_{ij}$ of individual $i$ in period $j$.
 Due to the memorylessness of the exponential distribution, the residual survival time also follows an exponential $\text{Ex}(\lambda_{ij})$ distribution, conditional on $\tau_{ij} > u_{ij}$.
 Thus one can write these auxiliary survival times as

 with the form of the final auxiliary survival time depending again on the indicator $d_i$: